 - 2 large sweet potatoes scrubbed and diced (peeled if you like)

 - 1 28 ounce jar chopped tomatoes with juice (or can)

 - 1 cup chunky peanut butter

 - 1 tablespoon ground coriander

-- 14 ounce can coconut milk light or full fat
+- 14 ounce can coconut milk (I used full-fat)

 - salt and freshly ground black pepper

-Cover the pot and simmer gently for one hour.
 Remove the chicken thighs and set them aside for a few moments until they’re cool enough to handle.
-Use two forks to shred the meat and return to stew.
-Add coconut milk and stir to combine.
-Cover and simmer 15 minutes more.
+Use two forks to shred chicken, then return to stew.

-Add salt, freshly ground black pepper, and cayenne (if you like some kick) to taste.
-Ladle in to individual soup bowls and garnish with peanuts and cilantro.
-Serves 8-10
+Add salt, freshly ground black pepper, and more cayenne to taste.
+Ladle into individual soup bowls and garnish with peanuts and cilantro.
+Serve.